NethServer/ns8-docs/mail.rst

 each user.
 This summary is updated when a user logs in or a message is delivered.

+Under the ``Shared mailboxes`` section, ``Shared seen`` selects if the IMAP *seen* flag is shared or not with other users.
+In general, the *seen* flag is used to mark if a message has been read or not.
+In a shared mailbox, each user can access the same message.

+*  If users accessing the shared mailbox prefer to know if a mail has already been read by someone else, set ``Shared seen`` to ``enabled`` (default).

+* If users accessing the shared mailbox are not interested if a message has been already read by someone else, set ``Shared seen`` to ``disabled``.

 Messages marked as **spam** (see :ref:`email_filter`) can be automatically moved into the ``Junk`` folder by enabling the option ``Move spam to junk folder``.
 Spam messages can be expunged automatically after a period of time.
 You can configure it from the ``Default spam retention`` option.

+.. _mail-master-users-settings:

 Master users
 ------------